National General car insurance review

 National General Insurance was founded in 1920 as part of General Motors and is the only insurance company in the US to successfully come from within the automotive industry.
-Formerly known as GMAC Insurance, the firm initially offered insurance to the owners of GM vehicles, and it still has a soft spot for them today.
-In 2013, it changed its name to National General Insurance.
-Its headquarters are in North Carolina, where they have been since day one.
+Formerly known as GMAC Insurance, the firm initially offered insurance to the owners of GM vehicles, and it still has a soft spot for them today, offering extra discounts and perks to GM car owners and employees of the car manufacturer.

 What car insurance coverage does National General offer?

 Like most major insurers, National General offers basic liability protection plus other types of coverage to suit individual needs.

 - Bodily injury liability.
 This takes care of the costs if you injure someone in an accident.
 Maximums cap out at $300,000 per person or $500,000 per accident.

 - Property damage liability.
 Covers the damage your car causes to someone’s property as the result of an accident.

 - Collision.
 This covers the cost of damage to your own car whether you caused the accident or not.
 It’s not a legal requirement in most states and is usually only recommended for new or very valuable cars.

 - Comprehensive.
 Also known as Other Than Collision (OTC) coverage, this pays for the loss or damage to your car caused by things like fire, floods, hailstorms, vandalism and theft.
 If you lease or finance a car, the leasing company may require this even if state law doesn’t.

 - Medical payments.
 In the event of an accident, this helps to pay for the medical expenses for you and your passengers.

 - Underinsured motorist.
 This coverage helps to pay for medical expenses if someone injures you in an accident but doesn’t have enough liability insurance.